 While holding onto tradition, the Erin Feis Committee has done a great job of integrating fresh and new ideas into the event each year.
 Erin Feis celebrates our Irish culture through music, sports, arts, crafts, religious services, food, and beverages.
 Erin Feis is a family event where friendships are made and renewed.

-Robert Sloan, first Chairman of Erin Feis, had a committee of four members and a handful of volunteers.
+Robert Sloan, the first Chairman of our event, had a committee of four members and a handful of volunteers.
 Over the next 14 years, the chairmanship has passed from one board member to another.
 John L. Martin was appointed Chairman in 1995 and still holds the position today.
-Under John’s leadership, Erin Feis has become one of the leading Irish Festivals in the Midwest.
-Today, the Erin Feis Committee consists of about 20 members, and the committee coordinates activities for all volunteers, now several hundred strong.
+In 2017, the event was renamed the Peoria Irish Fest – Erin Feis.
+Under John’s leadership, Peoria Irish Fest – Erin Feis has become one of the leading Irish Festivals in the Midwest.
+Today, the Peoria Irish Fest – Erin Feis Committee consists of about 20 members, and the committee coordinates activities for all volunteers, now several hundred strong.